-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic \$0 copay services and supplies Medicare and Covered services include, but are not limited to: MassHealth (Medicaid) X-rays provide coverage. • Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used, under your MassHealth (Medicaid) benefit.
-Other outpatient diagnostic tests \$0 copay Medicare and MassHealth (Medicaid) provide coverage.
+All other components of blood are covered beginning with the first pint used under your MassHealth (Medicaid) benefit.
+Other outpatient diagnostic tests Prior authorization may be required for certain procedures and tests such as Modulated Radiation